-Ever eaten a Fully Stuffed Calzone?
-Here’s a great recipe for a baked “Italian hand pie”, filled with Italian sausage, pepperoni, green pepper, mushrooms, mozzarella cheese, etc.
+Fully stuffed calzones are yummy baked “Italian hand pies”, filled with Italian sausage, pepperoni, green peppers, mushrooms, mozzarella cheese, etc.

 Dough Recipe Source: The Oster Deluxe Bread And Dough Maker Owner’s Handbook (c.
 1994 Sunbeam-Oster Household Products) Calzone Filling Source: My brain.